solana-labs/solana/docs/src/developing/intro/programs.md

 ### On chain programs

-These user programable programs, often referred to as "_smart contracts_" on other blockchains, are deployed directly to the blockchain for anyone to interact with and execute.
+These user programmable programs, often referred to as "_smart contracts_" on other blockchains, are deployed directly to the blockchain for anyone to interact with and execute.
 Hence the name "on chain"!

 In effect, "on chain programs" are any program that is not baked directly into the Solana cluster's core code (like the native programs discussed below).